devilsbackbone/tdb/README.md

-# tdb
+# TDB
-TDB Addon for Loot Tracking
+A tool for sorting out loot in The Devils Backbone (Team Heroic)

+/tdb show - Shows the roll tracker